Morocco Family Short-Break

 Plus international flights from £150

-A 7-day holiday in Morocco usually costs a minimum of £2,100 based on comfortable mid-range boutique hotels or riads (usually with pools) excluding international flights.
+A 7-day holiday in Morocco usually costs a minimum of £3,000 based on comfortable mid-range boutique hotels or riads (some with pools) excluding international flights.

 Morocco is one of our less expensive destinations and it is possible to arrange a very competitively priced tour here.